XanderCalvert/Pokemon-Red-Definitive/README.md

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]

+This codebase is a fork of the disassembly of Pokémon Red and Blue.

+The goal of this project is to make a definitive version of Pokémon version for the Gameboy how I imagine how it should have been done.

+The scope of this project is ever growing at the moment with the main focus being on fixing bugs and adding Quality of Life improvements.

+Feel free to submit pull requests with justifications.

+Quite a weird passion project to be taking on in my free time but it makes a welcome change from writing WordPress Themes and Plugins.

+# Please support the original project this was forked from.

 This is a disassembly of Pokémon Red and Blue.

 It builds the following ROMs: